tellurianinteractive/Tellurian.Trains.ModulesRegistryApp/SourceCode/App/Content/Markdown/HelpStationCustomer.md

 Defines any cargo that is relevant that the customer supply or consume:
 - **Cargo type** may not contain the cargo that your looking for.
 Administrators can add new cargo, so ask any of them to help you with that.
-New *cargo types* needs to be entered with translations for all supported languages.
+New *cargo types* needs to be entered with translations for all supported languages and a relevant NHM-code.
 - **Other name** gives you an option to override the name of the *cargo type*.
 Note that *cargo type* names are language aware, but your *other name* is not.
 - **Days** are the days when the customer ships or expects to receive the cargo.
 Default to daily.